 - helping with the contraction and relaxation of the muscles, including the heart

 Most often, digestion needs to be optimized, such as optimizing stomach acid so that calcium can be broken down and absorbed.

 Supporting the liver and gallbladder with bile production and flow is critical as bile is needed to absorb fat-soluble vitamins such as vitamin K2 and vitamin D3.
 Vitamin D3 and K2 are essential to utilize calcium in the body to make healthy bones.

-As you can see, it isn’t always just as simple as take a multi-mineral supplement.
+As you can see, it can be more complex than just taking a multi-mineral supplement.
 Each individual may indicate support in additional areas depending on what organs are presenting with signs and symptoms.

 Fatty Acid Balance

 With inflammation being at the root of many chronic diseases, it is essential to obtain the appropriate amount of fats in the diet that is in balance with each other.
 Fats are conjugated into hormone-like substances called prostaglandins, which can either be pro-inflammatory or anti-inflammatory.

 The body needs both the ability to inflame to heal and to anti-inflame for the healing process.
 The body needs to be provided with the correct balance of healthy fats and the ability to digest and absorb those fats to assist with the healing process.

 Omega-three fats are anti-inflammatory, help to reduce inflammation, promote weight loss, and improve insulin sensitivity.
 Are you getting enough omega-three fats in your diet?
 Sunflower lecithin is rich in omega six fats and phosphatidylcholine, which is crucial for digestion, fatty liver and a sluggish gallbladder.